- What is Kanban project management?

 - Make the process more efficient, and teams more productive

-By applying the kanban approach to project management, the workflow becomes fully transparent and visual.
+By applying the Kanban approach to project management, the workflow becomes fully transparent and visual.
 Each team member can see who works on a particular task, what is being worked on, and so on.
-As a result, your teams will be focused, and you won’t exceed their capacity.
+As a result, your teams can focus on the right tasks, and you won’t exceed their capacity.

 - Collects all relevant information needed for a task